1859 Lou Meyers

 Latos is a starting pitcher and an artist specializing in tattoos.

 Tall kid, born in Alexandria, VA but raised in South Florida.
 Drafted out of JUCO by the Padres he made it to the bigs in 2009 and had three good years.
-Traded to the Reds for Edinson Volquez and three prospects (Yonder Alonso, Yasmani Grandal, and Brad Boxberger) and had three more good years.
+Traded to the Reds for Edinson Volquez and three prospects (Yonder Alonso, Yasmani Grandal, and Brad Boxberger) he had three more good years.
 The last one, however, he was bothered by a sore knee and bone chips in his elbow – both requiring surgery.

 A year before he would have been a free agent, the Marlins acquired him for minor leaguers Anthony DeSclafani and Chad Wallach, but he started the year dealing with his knee and never really got going.
 Traded to the Dodgers, he struggled even more and was released.
 The Angels gave him a one-week contract to finish the season.